 Zucchini plants require regular, steady watering, and you should water zucchini plants deeply once a week when it's cool.
 They need a lot of water as the temperature rises, so in the midsummer heat, increase the deep watering to two to three times a week.
 With a deep watering, the soil will be moist at least 4 inches down.
 When watering by hand, try to water at the base of the plant and avoid watering the leaves to prevent mildew and other fungal diseases.

 A soil pH range of 6.0 to 7.5 is best, and soil that is rich with compost and nutrients will help zucchini plants to grow, so much so that additional fertilizer may not be needed.
-If the soil is not so rich with nutrients, an organic fertilizer can be applied every two to three weeks.
-Fertilizers high in nitrogen will only result in more leaves and stems and should be avoided.
+If the soil is not so rich with nutrients, which a soil test will reveal, an organic fertilizer can be applied every two to three weeks.
+Fertilizers high in nitrogen will only result in more leaves and stems with fewer fruits and should be avoided.

 How to Winterize Zucchini Squash